lukepalmVA/Spotify/README.md

   creat a CSV file. it will do the same to your top songs and the number of times you streamed them.
 The CSV files should be "top_songs.csv" and "top_artists.csv"
  ## Contact
- - you can email me at lukepalmieri4@gmail.com this is a very simple piece of code but has people just looking to get their spotify data into a usuable form/excel environment so ill answer any question
+ - you can email me at lukepalmieri4@gmail.com this is a very simple piece of code but has people just looking to get their spotify data into a usuable form/excel environment in mind, so ill answer any questions you have